'Teramma kassie vi die musiek' by Rafs Mayet

-As soon as the big man walked on stage and sat down to play, the sound of camera shutters drowned out the sound on stage.
-Casually leaning over he said, “Keep it down there, I’m trying to make some music here.”
+As soon as the big man walked on stage and sat down to play, well it was the sound of camera shutters drowning out the sound on stage.
+Casually leaning over he said “Keep it down there, I’m trying to make some music here”.
 That was it for the motor-drive brigade.
-With cramping legs, we stopped taking pictures, listened to the music being made and watched with envy those who had Leicas and their almost silent shutters.
+With cramping legs, we stopped taking pictures, listened to the music being made, and watched with envy those who had Leicas, and their almost silent shutters.

-He had a formidable reputation amongst photographers and would not hesitate to throw you out if you disturbed him onstage or elsewhere.
-Having heard some stories, I was more than apprehensive about what kind of response I’d get from him.
-Anyway, down the aisle he came, and I made my move.
+He had a formidable reputation amongst photographers and would not hesitate to throw you out if you disturbed him onstage or elsewhere, so having heard some stories I was more than apprehensive not knowing what kind of response I’d get from him.
+Anyway down the aisle he came, and I made my move.

 In my best broken Afrikaans I asked him, “Maaf Meneer Ibrahim maa’ kan ek ´n paar kiekies vat gedurende die sound check, Kanala? (apologies Mr Ibrahim, but can I take a few pictures during the sound check please?).
-All he said was, “Maak gou” (make it quick) and so I moved around taking pics, trying to be unobtrusive.
-I then got on stage and shot three frames through the body of the piano – nothing new as several photographers before me had done.
-After a while I sat down and listened to him run through two pieces, say something to the piano tuner and then make to leave the hall.
+All he said was, “Maak gou” (make it quick) and so I moved around taking pics and trying to be unobtrusive, I then got on stage and shot three frames through the body of the piano – nothing new as several photographers before me had done.
+After a while I sat down and listened to him run through two pieces, say something to the piano tuner and then made to leave the hall.

-So I packed up my gear and was walking ahead of him when I noticed Winston Mankunku Ngozi, who was in town for another gig, coming towards him saying, “Ya Shorty hoesit?
-Wat sé jy nou?” which made me giggle as the great Mankunku was quite a bit shorter than Abdullah.
-After embracing and talking for a bit, they went their own ways.
+So I packed up my gear and was walking ahead of him when I noticed Winston Mankunku Ngozi who was in town for another gig, coming towards him, saying “Ya Shorty hoesit?
+Wat sé jy nou?” which made me giggle as the great Mankunku was quite a bit shorter than Abdullah and after embracing and talking for a bit, they went their own ways.

-I went back to the darkroom to process my film and had a moment that all photographers know after you’ve developed, fixed the film, rinsed it a bit and unrolled it from the spiral to see what you’ve got.
-And then a frame or two just jump out at you making your day, letting you know that you’ve captured something that will last a while, unlike a short-lived ephemeral topical news moment that is quickly forgotten in the fast moving world of news photography.
+I went back to the darkroom to process my film and there’s a moment that all photographers know after you’ve developed and fixed the film, rinsed it a bit and then you unroll it from the spiral to see what you’ve got.
+And then a frame or two just jump out at you making your day, knowing that you’ve captured something that will last a while – unlike a short-lived ephemeral topical news moment that is quickly forgotten in the fast moving world of news photography.
 A different kind of high …..indeed.

 I think it’s the light coming through the window on the top left of the image, and a small reflection of it on the bottom left of the piano that makes the pic come alive, for me at least.